Sab0x1D/mal_lab_setup/README.md

 ### Networking Setup (Windows 11):

-> **Purpose:** Ensure the Windows VM has a static identity and reliable access to the Ubuntu Gateway without relying on DHCP or external DNS.
+> Ensure the Windows VM has a static identity and reliable access to the Ubuntu Gateway without relying on DHCP or external DNS.

 #### Step 1: Set Static IP
 1. Go to **Settings** → **Network & Internet** → **Ethernet** → `LabNet` (host-only adapter)